-Chronicle is a 2012 American science fiction thriller film directed by Josh Trank in his directorial debut, and written by Max Landis based on a story by both.
+Chronicle is a 2012 American found footage science fiction thriller film superhero film directed by Josh Trank in his directorial debut, and written by Max Landis based on a story by both.
 It follows three Seattle high school seniors, bullied Andrew (Dane DeHaan), his cousin Matt (Alex Russell) and more popular Steve (Michael B. Jordan), who form a bond after gaining telekinetic powers from an unknown object.
 They first use their abilities for mischief and personal gain until Andrew turns to darker purposes.
 The film is visually presented as found footage filmed from the perspective of various video recording devices.
 It primarily uses Andrew's hand-held camcorder to document the events of his life.

 Runtime 1 hr 24 mins Release Date Jan 28th 2012